Staffordshire Bull Terrier

 See All Characteristic Ratings

 Although he was created in 19th-century Britain to be a small, fast fighting dog, those days are long past.
-The Staffordshire Bull Terrier of today is a fine companion known for his courage, intelligence and love of children.
+The Staffordshire Bull Terrier dog breed of today is a fine companion known for his courage, intelligence and love of children.

 Additional articles you will be interested in: